 Tell your healthcare provider and the technologist if you:

 Have ever had an imaging test such as MRI or CT with contrast dye

 Are allergic to contrast dye, iodine, shellfish, or any medicines

 Have a serious health problem.
 This includes diabetes or kidney disease, or a liver transplant.

-Are pregnant or may be pregnant, or are breastfeeding
+Are pregnant or could be, or are breastfeeding

 Have any implanted device or metal clips or pins in your body

 You can get back to normal activities right away.
-If you were given contrast, it will pass naturally through your body within a day.
+Any contrast used will pass naturally through your body within a day.
 You may be told to drink more water or other fluids during this time.